anaraven/css-slidedocs/sample.md

 title: Slidedoc Template
 author: Your Name Here
 date: February 24, 2014
+css:
+  - MS/theme.css
+  - MS/layout.css
+abstract: |
-abstract: The following pages are an overview of this template A subtitle can be put in this text box too Or you can use it as an overview of what’s in your slidedoc
+    The following pages are an overview of this template A subtitle can be put in this text box too Or you can use it as an overview of what’s in your slidedoc
 ---

 # What is a Slidedoc? {.two}